Did Alaska accept the Medicaid Expansion?

 All residents can turn in an Alaska ACA Medicaid expansion application, but not all applicants will be able to be enrolled.
 The AK expansion of Medicaid has changed the Alaska Medicaid requirements so that those who meet income qualifications will be able to be enrolled.
 In most cases, those with disabilities are able to receive some form of government medical assistance.
 The only way to officially determine eligibility is to apply to the program.

 Please note: If an applicant is not able to receive Medicaid benefits from their state’s Medicaid program, he or she has other options for receiving medical benefits.
 Programs such as the Children’s Health Insurance Program(CHIP) are not technically a part of Medicaid and can be offered to those who cannot meet Medicaid qualifications.
-To learn about other medical benefits and health care options, download our complimentary guide.
+To learn about other medical benefits and health care options, download our free guide.